ThePotatoChronicler/slimlog/README.md

 At this point, the parser is *functional*, it will parse programs just fine, but it will not report any kind of syntax error whatsoever, instead handing out a cryptic error message

-The compiler is *impractically functional*, adding new functions is just a matter of adding a match arm and a function that returns it's instructions

-The translator is missing about half of the processor instructions, but those are not very difficult to add at all, just doing them one by one as needed
+The compiler is functional, but it will not report the location of compilation errors yet

 * [ ] Proper parser errors
 * [x] All processor instructions
-* [ ] Documentation
+* [x] Documentation
-* [ ] Optimisations
 * [ ] Virtual processor
   - Performance analysis
   - Potentially verify optimisation correctness
-* [ ] Preprocessor

-There is a lot to do
+There is still a lot to do